‘Eat healthy and you will be healthy!’ We hear from everywhere. Definitely easier said than done!

 - Choose quality over quantity and aim to consume foods that do not come in a package or a box.
 Those foods tend to be processed in a way, where chemicals, colorings, preservatives, sugar, and sodium are added to the food in order to make it shelf stable and more appealing.

-- A healthy diet is sustainable and maintainable for years, not only for a few days or weeks.
+- Your diet has to be sustainable for years, not only for a few days or weeks.
 Diet, which excludes food groups, macronutrients or is too low o calories can have detrimental effects on metabolic rate, energy, and hormone levels, which can lead to weight gain or in some cases to disease.

 - Do not skip meals.
 Inconsistent meals put the body into starvation mode which leads to increased fat storage in order to provide energy for the time of famine.
-Meal consistency is linked to maintaining a high metabolic rate and a healthy body weight.
+The consistency of meals is linked to maintaining a high metabolic rate and a healthy body weight.

-- Practice mindfulness around food and stay connected to your basic human instincts.
+- Be mindful around food and stay connected to your human instincts.
 Learn to eat when you are hungry and stop when you are full.
 Listen to your body, how it reacts to certain foods, meal frequencies, and portion sizes.